 The configuration of the REST API is specified using a hash-format file (extension: .hf).
 The hash-format syntax, shown in Listing 1, is based on Markdown.
-An hash-format document includes several key-values introduced by an hashtag, where the token attached to the hashtag defines the name of a field and the rest of the text after the hashtag is a Markdown content acting as a value associated with that field.
+A hash-format document includes several key-value pairs introduced by an hashtag, where the token flagged with the hashtag defines the name of a field and the following text is a Markdown content acting as a value associated with that field.